lightbend/cloudflow/installer/README.md

 To use the Cloudflow Installer do the following:

 1. If you made any changes to dependent Helm charts used by the installer.
-First `cd` into `/yaml` directory and run `make all` from there to fetch all the YAML files.
+First `cd` into `/yaml` directory and run `make all` from there to fetch all the YAML files. **NOTE: Helm 3 is required**.
 2. During development, the latest version of the docker image may not have been pushed, so build the latest version of the container using `sbt dockerBuildAndPush`.
 You can configure the registry (`docker.io` by default), account name (`lightbend` by default), image name (`cloudflow-installer` by default) and tag in `build.sbt` if needed.
 3. Update the `image:` field in the `test/installer-deployment.yaml` file with the new docker image.
 4. `kubectl apply -f test/installer-deployment.yaml`